David H. Schwind, MA, C.P.M.

 Mr. Schwind is most proud of the Township for all the developments and additional amenities made at the Robert C. Stille Edwardsville Township Airplane Community Park.
 “Township Park is a jewel in the Edwardsville [and] Glen Carbon communities,” said Schwind.

-A few fun facts about Mr. Schwind is that he loves golfing, scuba diving, and live theatre.
+A few fun facts about Mr. Schwind that he enjoys golf, scuba diving, and live theatre.
 If Mr. Schwind could meet one historical figure, past, or present, he would want to meet former U.S. Senator and Secretary of State, Daniel Webster, who worked diligently to prevent the Union from splitting.
 By doing so, Webster dashed away any chance of being elected President according to John F. Kennedy’s 1957 Pulitzer Prize-winning book Profiles in Courage.

-He says his greatest accomplishments are raising his two children, and he is looking forward to playing Santa for his grandchildren someday.
+He says his greatest accomplishments are raising his two children, and he is looking forward to playing Santa for his two granddaughters.